bk/wmk/readme.md

 - Additional data may be loaded from separate YAML files.
 - The content is rendered using [Mako][mako] templates.
 - Stand-alone templates are also rendered if present.
-- Configurable shortcodes (though none built-in at present).
+- Configurable shortcodes (and a few built-in ones).
 - Sass/SCSS support.
 - Support for themes.